 1.3.
 MBB’s Projects are More Expensive and High-Level

 MBB charges clients the highest fees in the consulting industry.
 For example, for a strategy project, they will charge $500K/month for a team of 6, with an extra 20% travel.
-While other firms often provide specialized/implementation consulting for their clients, MBB’s projects are high-level and concern the overall strategy/organization.
+MBB’s projects are tend to be higher-level and concern the overall strategy/organization than the projects handed to other firms, such as the Big Four consulting practices.

 2. McKinsey vs Bain vs BCG